RameezHiro/Project-Jarvis/README.md

 # Project-Jarvis
 This is my first Project Jarvis
-Here's a polished and professional **README.md** for your GitHub repository.

 🎙️ Jarvis - Voice-Activated Virtual Assistant

 Jarvis is a **voice-activated AI assistant** built in Python.
 It can recognize voice commands, respond with speech, open websites, play music, and fetch the latest news headlines from BBC.

 This project is perfect for learning **speech recognition, text-to-speech, APIs, and Python automation**.

 ✨ Features